noahehall/theBookOfNoah/0current/security/oauth.md

   - playaround with the oauth playground to test many of the major grant type (flows)
   - you can test each flow entirely with postman

-- validation: ID and access tokens should always be validated with the auth server before using it (in case its been stolen)
+- validation: ID and access tokens should always be validated with the auth server **and** by the client before using it (in case its been stolen/expired)

   - you cant have a partially validated token
     - check the token: decode the token, grab the header, and resign the payload, it should match the original token